-After oral dosing of radiolabeled methylphenidate in humans, about 90% of the radioactivity was recovered in urine.
-The main urinary metabolite was PPAA, accounting for approximately 80% of the dose.
+After oral dosing of radiolabelled methylphenidate in humans, about 90% of the radioactivity was recovered in urine.
+The main urinary metabolite was PPA, accounting for approximately 80% of the dose.

-Food effects
+Food Effects

-In patients, there were no differences in either the pharmacokinetics or the pharmacodynamic performance of CONCERTA® when administered after a high fat breakfast.
-There is no evidence of dose dumping in the presence or absence of food.
+In patients, there were no differences in either the pharmacokinetics or the pharmacodynamic performance of prolonged-release methylphenidate when administered after a high fat breakfast on an empty stomach.

-Special populations
+Special Populations